apalbright/thelittledataset/content/post/econ-words.md

 ## "Exploit"

 One surprising word that I see a lot in economics papers is "exploit".
-Economists seem to love to explain that they exploited something for the sake of their paper.
-I find this strange since... doesn't "exploit" have negative connotations?
+Economists seem to love to write that they exploited something for the sake of their paper.
+I find this strange since... doesn't "exploit" have pretty negative connotations?
 Of course, it's worth explaining how the term is generally used in economics papers.
-The below plot shows that "exploit" has become more popular over time.
-The plot on word pairings^[Check out [Text Mining with R](https://www.tidytextmining.com/ngrams.html) for materials on text mining.] shows that economists are usually exploiting:
+The below plot on common word pairings^[Check out [Text Mining with R](https://www.tidytextmining.com/ngrams.html) for materials on text mining.] demonstrates that economists are usually exploiting:

 - variation (often, plausibly exogenous variation)/random (assignment)/quasi(-experiments)/natural (experiments)/changes (in policy)
 - new/large/unique (data)

 ![data overtakes models](/post/econ-words_files/econ-exploit2.png)

-The increased usage of the word "exploit" is likely tied to the increased focus on finding settings that are ripe for convincing causal identification.
-Authors are "exploiting" variation (from policy changes, natural experiments, etc.) or the existence of useful data.
+The plot shows that "exploit" has become more popular over time.
+Its increased usage is likely tied to the discipline's increased focus on finding settings that are ripe for convincing causal identification (again, the credibility revolution).
+Authors are "exploiting" variation (from policy changes, natural experiments, etc.) or data (that they might want to flag as particularly useful).
 They (OK, we) are using it in the sense of "to make productive use of" not "to make use of meanly or unfairly for one's own advantage".

 In reading a draft of my job market paper, I realize that I now too (after balking at the term dozens of times) naturally write about "exploit[ing] variation".

+The union member in me is thinking that maybe I should switch over to "employ[ing] variation" instead.

 ## Titles

-One of the most joked about conventions in academic economics papers is the *"[Catchy title]: [More detailed info]"* title.
+One of the most joked about conventions in academic (economics) papers is the *"[Catchy title]: [More detailed info]"* title.^[Is this a thing across all social science disciplines?
+Sure, sure, I guess that's answerable with more data, but not the subject of this current investigation.]
 You can use the first part to get in something catchy or cutesy and the second part to remind everyone you are still a serious researcher.

-Another title convention is making your title your research question.
+Another title convention is just making it your research question.
+(The [`@SayWhaYouFound` title school](https://twitter.com/SayWhatYouFound) does not like these question or "cliffhanger" titles.)
 A few authors have even been [so bold as to use one-word titles.](https://twitter.com/JustinSandefur/status/1408526421560025091)

-It turns out that all those parody titles with :'s or ?'s are, in fact, funny because they hit on something real.
-45% of NBER titles use one of those two characters.
+It turns out these the 2-part (":") and question ("?") conventions are empirically verifiable.
+13% of titles use question marks and 34% use colons.
+A whopping 45% of NBER WP titles use at least one of the two characters.

 |convention                  | fraction of papers|
 |:---------------------------|------------------:|